This delicious gluten-free chocolate self-saucing pudding is the perfect dessert for any chocolate lover.

 - Set an oven to 180°C (360°F), also grease a deep ovenproof dish.

-- Cream the butter, vanilla, and caster sugar together until pale.
+- Cream together the butter, vanilla essence, and caster sugar until pale.

 - Beat in the egg until well combined.